Dart-Code/Website/_docs/running-flutter-apps-in-profile-or-release-modes.md

 title: Running Flutter Apps in Profile or Release Modes
 ---

 From [Dart Code v2.12](/releases/v2-12/) you can run Flutter apps in Profile and Release modes.
-To do this you need to create a `launch.json` if you don't already have one (by clicking `Add Configuration` in the dropdown on the Debug Side Bar).
+To do this you need to create a `launch.json` if you don't already have one (by clicking `Add Configuration` in the dropdown on the Run Side Bar).
 In the launch config for your flutter app set the `flutterMode` property to one of `debug`, `profile` or `release`:

 ```js
 "configurations": [